 Duolingo is, arguably, the most popular way to learn a language—what with the 300 million active users it claims to have.

 It was founded by Luis von Ahn (yup, the same guy who invented the “CAPTCHA”) and Severin Hacker, who was included in MIT Technology Review’s “Top Innovators under 35” in 2014.

 Duolingo was born out of the desire to make the internet approachable even for non-English speakers.
 The two founders wanted to build something that could instantly and accurately translate websites and make it feel as if bilingual speakers actually did the work on them—not some automatic translation software that spews out nonsensical and, sometimes, tragic translations.

 Well, the duo might have a ways to go before they reach their ultimate goal.
 But meanwhile, they present you with Duolingo—included in “Google’s Best of the Best” list for the years 2013-2014.
-It’s one of the most downloaded language-learning apps around, with over 100 million installs… and that’s just on Google Play!
+It’s one of the most downloaded Italian and other language-learning apps around, with over 100 million installs… and that’s just on Google Play!
 (Duolingo is also available for iOS.)

 Duolingo is a learning platform that uses game elements and principles to help you remember that, for instance, gatto is “cat” in Italian.
 The experience is that of playing interactive mini-games and picking up a language (or 10) at the same time.
 All the fun and games add up: According to research, spending 34 hours in the platform is equivalent to taking a semester in a university language course.

 At present, Duolingo teaches 90 different language courses, with Italian being one of the most studied programs with almost 40 million interested learners.